 Secondly, the eBay Partner Network (and many other affiliate networks) dictate you should follow these rules as part of their terms.
 Thus, failure to comply puts you in breach of these terms and could jeopardise your affiliation with eBay and other networks.
 You don’t want to be kicked from these, as then you’ll completely lose your revenue stream!

-Thirdly, in some markets, failure to disclose your affiliate relationship could legally imply that you as a partner have “adopted” the content and is therefore liable for it.
+Thirdly, in some markets, failure to disclose your affiliate relationship could legally imply that you as a partner have “adopted” the content and are therefore liable for it.
 So these disclosure measures also protect your business.

 How Fast eBay Listings Can Help You